B0ney/mmp-remap/README.md

-re-map paths in lmms projects
+Simple CLI tool to re-map paths in lmms projects